ShirleyxZhang/cs50_final/docs/IMPLEMENTATION.md

 ***** Field Agent *****

-1) Check the validity/active state of the game server & game agent
+1) The validity/active state of the field agent is checked

-2) Checks that the data structure implementations are not null/exist Exit Status: exit(1)
+2) Checks the connunication between the Game Server and Field Agent as updates are continuously sent every 15 seconds.

-3) Setup the SDK & Set WatchFace to False
+3) Setup the SDK & Set WatchFaces

 4) Set up Text Layers, Windows, & Screen Layers {Order of the stack currently working on}

+--These data structures are not incorperated by the field agent, but rather how the data is stored and checked.

-  Screen 1: Choose player name from the (player list)
+  Screen 1: Allows the user to input a player name of their choosing
       Key: Pebble ID
       Data: FA Struct

 5) Set up a secondary window

-  Screen 2: Display the amount of teams in the game/names & Players on my team
+  Screen 2: Allows the user to input a team name of their choosing
         (Team List)
         Key: Team Name
         DATA: Team Struct
-6) Set up a third window/screen layer

-  Screen 3: Two Options
-        Print out how many codes have been neutralized/total amount.
-      Option 1: Neutralize Code
-      Option 2: Capture Player
+6) The third window gives the user the option to neutralize, capture, request update or look at hints.

+  NEUTRALIZE- Here the user is a able to enter a 4 digit hex code and check to see if the code trying to be neutralized is in the correct proximity and is being sent through OP codes

+  CAPTURE- Here the user is able to enter a players id code if they are able to effectively send the right op code to the server, and once handled, this would allow a field agent to capture another person.

+  REQUEST UPDATE- Updates common variables and allows users to get updates on a shorter time stamp reather than every 15 seconds.

+  HINTS -  Just an animate window with the most up to date data from the server

-Option 1: After the code is typed into a text box, we search to see if it can be found in the (List of Code Drops)
+7) Option 1: After the code is typed into a text box, the op code is sent to the game server and if validated, the message sent back will be parsed and will let me know the success value of my actions.

-      Key: Hex Code
-      DATA: Code Drop Struct & Pointer to Location Struct

--The State of this code drop struct would have to be changed once found

--If not found return error message else return success message
+-If not found return error message else return success message, this occurs in my message handlers

 -If already in inactive state return message